 v0.2 Evidence

 v0.2 is the credibility milestone.
-The release should prove that AionDB is a real PostgreSQL-wire database foundation, not only a demo path, while also making the graph surface credible against Neo4j-class expectations.
-This page lists the evidence that should exist before broad claims are made.
+The release has to show that AionDB is a working PostgreSQL-wire database foundation rather than a demo path, with a graph surface that holds up against Neo4j-class expectations.
+This page lists the evidence that has to exist before broad claims are made.

-The goal is not to claim production completeness.
-The goal is to make storage, WAL, driver behavior, type behavior, graph behavior, and baseline evaluation inspectable from a fresh checkout.
+v0.2 does not claim production completeness.
+It only makes storage, WAL, driver behavior, type behavior, graph behavior, and baseline evaluation inspectable from a fresh checkout.

 Evidence matrix